aleszuin/docs/raspberrypihdd.md

 ![](files/RasPi_emoncms_extras.png)

+### Update to latest version

+At the time of writing the current branch of emoncms is ahead of the version HDD image.
+To update to latest version ssh into the Pi (see instructions below) and run

+	$ git pull /var/www/emoncms

+It also might be neccesarry to update emoncms Modules, e.g the packet generator module has been updated since the HDD image was made, update with

+	$ git pull /var/www/emoncms/Modules/packetgen

 ### Admin and troubleshooting

 The default ssh login details are as follows, we recomend the password is changed:

 	user: pi
 	Password: raspberry

+To ssh remotly from Linux:

+	$ ssh pi@PIs_LOCAL_IP

+then enter the password

 <br><br>